Hizoco Business Whitepaper

 There is a systemic gap between technical parameters and real usage, stemming from the lack of responsiveness to actual business needs during public chain design.

-Bottleneck 2: Concentrated Governance Power, Marginalization of Small Participants
+1.2 Concentrated Governance Power, Marginalization of Small Participants

-Current mainstream consensus mechanisms generally exhibit structural bias: large storage clusters and major token staking institutions dominate the network through resource advantages.
+Current mainstream consensus mechanisms generally exhibit structural bias: large computational power clusters and major token staking institutions dominate the network through resource advantages.
 Ordinary users have limited channels to participate in network co-construction, leading to incentive distribution continuously concentrating at the top.
 As network scale grows, the voice and profit space of small participants become increasingly squeezed.

 The gap between the promise of decentralization and actual governance structure is a key factor affecting long-term user retention.

-Bottleneck 3: High Developer Toolchain Barriers
+1.3 High Developer Toolchain Barriers

 Smart contract development involves multiple specialized fields such as cryptography and distributed systems, resulting in high learning costs.
 The maturity of development documentation, SDKs, and toolchains varies significantly among existing mainstream public chains.
 For ordinary developers, the cycle from environment setup to launching the first DApp is lengthy.